 The show was awesome.
 It was TCV's first time playing in Montreal and the crowd was pumped.

-The pub's floor had been cleared of its tables and they’d formed a big circle the size of the room with chairs.
-There were at least a dozen musicians already playing when we arrived.
+The pub's tables had been cleared out, making room for a big circle of chairs.
+There were at least a dozen musicians already playing when we got there.
 When they saw John they gave him a warm welcome and invited him to sit in.

-The session was still going strong at 3am and it was way passed my bedtime.
-I shot John look as if to say “you good?”.
-He gave me a smile and a nod, and played into the night.
+They were still going strong at 3am, way past my bedtime, so I shot John a look like, "You good?".
+He flashed a smile, gave a nod, and kept playing into the night.

 For me the big story about Toronto was that my pals Arkells from Hamilton, Ontario opened for Them Crooked Vultures, and they killed it!
 Nowadays Arkells are no strangers to headlining sold out arenas but at the time I think this was their biggest show yet.